9th Brigade (New Zealand): History

-Formation
+Deception formation

 9th Brigade was initially formed only "on paper" as part of the Operation Cascade deception scheme in 1942.
-Thomas and Lord, Part One, page 50, say that HQ NZ Maadi Camp was allocated the deception identity "HQ 6 NZ Division," the NZ Infantry Training Depot became notionally "9 NZ Infantry Brigade;" and the Northern, Central, and Southern Companies became 31, 32, and 33 "Battalions."
+The New Zealand Headquarters at Maadi Camp was allocated the deception identity "HQ 6 NZ Division," while the NZ Infantry Training Depot became notionally "9 NZ Infantry Brigade;" and the Northern, Central, and Southern Companies became 31, 32, and 33 "Battalions."
 The deception identities lasted until 1944.

+Formation

 The brigade was formed as a real formation for the first time in Italy in early 1945 for service in the last stages of the campaign and placed under the command of Brigadier William Gentry.
 The Divisional Cavalry Regiment, 22nd (Motor) Battalion and the 27th (Machine Gun) Battalion became the brigade's three battalions.
 All three units lost their respective specialist roles and were reorganised as regular infantry battalions.
 During the final offensive in Italy in April 1945, a number of additional units were also temporarily placed under the direct command of 9th Brigade.
-These units included 19th Armoured Regiment (equipped with Sherman tanks); C squadron, 4th Hussars (Kangaroo armoured personal carriers); and 31 Battery, 7th Anti-Tank Regiment (M10 Tank Destroyers and towed 17-pounder anti tanks guns).
+These units included 19th Armoured Regiment (equipped with Sherman tanks); C squadron, 4th Hussars (Kangaroo armoured personnel carriers); and 31 Battery, 7th Anti-Tank Regiment (M10 Tank Destroyers and towed 17-pounder anti tanks guns).